 To eliminate conference call costs from a mobile, make the most of your bundled minutes

-If you have a mobile contract, rather than being on pay-as-you-go, you probably have bundled minutes.
-Those are the minutes of telephone-call-time which you pay for within the price of your contract.
+If you have a mobile contract, whether it be with Vodafone, EE, Virgin Mobile or any other provider, you probably have bundled minutes.
+Those are the minutes of telephone-call-time which you pay for within the price of your contract.hat’s one of the key distinctions between having a phone contract and being on pay-as-you-go, and one of the deciding factors in conference call charges.

-Calls to some telephone numbers are excluded from these bundled minutes, meaning rather than the call duration being subtracted from your inclusive minutes, an additional charge is incurred.
+Calls to some telephone numbers are excluded from these bundled minutes included in people’s phone contracts.
+That means rather than the call duration being subtracted from your inclusive minutes, an additional charge is incurred.
 One type of number which would create an additional charge is 084 numbers.
 Unfortunately, most well-known teleconference providers offer 084 dial-in numbers.
-As a result, callers get hit with extra costs.
+As a result, callers get hit with extra costs for conference calls.

 For most callers on their mobiles, though, calls to standard UK landlines are included in their bundled minutes.
 These calls are essentially free – they’re simply deducted from your inclusive minutes.